electron-userland/electron-compile/README.md

 ### How do I set up (Babel / Less / whatever) the way I want?

 If you've got a `.babelrc` and that's all you want to customize, you can simply use it directly. electron-compile will respect it, even the environment-specific settings.
-If you want to customize other compilers, use a `.compilerc` file.
+If you want to customize other compilers, use a `.compilerc` or `.compilerc.json` file.
 Here's an example:

 ```js
 {